 The board has established an Audit Committee and a Risk Committee, the membership of which is the same as the board.
+Both the Audit and Risk Committees are chaired by the two INEDs.

 a) The Audit Committee is delegated duties relating to: